Retainers in Atlanta, GA

 What Is a Retainer?

 A retainer is a device that helps you maintain your current teeth positioning without relapse after your braces have been removed.
 Retainers can be removable or permanent (cemented into place.)
-Almost every patient will need to wear a retainer after completing his or her orthodontic treatment.
+Almost every patient will need to wear a retainer after completing their orthodontic treatment.
 Otherwise, the muscle memory around your teeth can cause them to “bounce back” to their previous location.

 Why Do I Need to Wear a Retainer?